Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-For information on voyages made in between those mentioned here, please see the documents received from the Norwegian archives and Hague's Voyage Record above.
-Follow the convoy links provided for more details on them; the Commodore's notes are also available for some of them, and several Norwegian ships took part.
+For information on voyages made in between those mentioned here, please see the documents received from the Norwegian archives and A. Hague's Voyage Record above.
+Follow the convoy links provided for more details; the Commodore's notes and/or escort's reports are also available for some of them, and several Norwegian ships took part.

 In March-1941, she's listed as bound for Halifax in Convoy OB 296, which originated in Liverpool on March 10 and dispersed on the 15th, Ingerfire arriving Halifax on the 29th (she had started out from Oban on March 11).
-Lysaker V and Novasli are also listed, as will be seen when following the external link provided in the Voyage Record.
-She was scheduled to return with the slow Halifax-U.K. Convoy SC 29 on Apr.
-19, but did not sail, and was also cancelled from Convoy SC 31, but is listed in SC 32 on May 19, cargo of grain for Sharpness, where she arrived on June 11.
-Later that month, she appears, with destination Montreal, in station 33 of Convoy OB 340, originating in Liverpool on June 27, dispersed July 13.
-She was again in the company of other Norwegian ships, namely Corvus, Erica, Gezina, and Sandanger.
-According to Page 2 Ingerfire arrived Montreal on July 19.
+Lysaker V and Novasli are also listed (link in Voyage Record).
+Ingerfire now remained in Halifax for a long time.
+With a cargo of grain, she was scheduled to return with the slow Halifax-U.K. Convoy SC 29 on Apr.
+19, but did not sail, and was also cancelled from Convoy SC 31 (from Halifax May 9), but is listed in SC 32 on May 19, bound for Sharpness, where she arrived on June 11.
+Together with Corvus, Erica, Gezina and Sandanger, she subsequently appears in Convoy OB 340, originating in Liverpool on June 27, dispersed July 13, Ingerfire arriving Montreal on July 19.
+Her voyages in this period are shown on Page 2.

-* The ON convoys are available and will be added to individual pages in my Convoys section in due course.
+* The entire SC series will be updated and completed - see ships in all SC convoys.
+The ON convoys will also be added to individual pages in my Convoys section.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
 As will be seen, they all had several Norwegian ships.
-The SC series will also be updated and completed - see ships in all SC convoys.

 For more information on all the other Norwegian ships mentioned on this page, please see the alphabet index below, or go to the Master Ship Index.